gesf/sapi-desktop/README.md

 #### Notes

-Do the packaging youself if needed.
+Do the packaging yourself if needed.
 A publish + signed version will be pushed soon on GitHub at least.

 # <img src="https://simple-api.app/assets/sapi-dock.png" align="center">